 Uncorked executive Tammy Gail adds, “There’s no ‘cookbook’ for an event of this nature.
 To make it work, you need to approach it with an open mind and create fresh ideas, and not simply repeat the old ones.
 That’s where the ‘wow’ factor comes from.
 You have to take a creative, problem-solving approach—and that’s the real lesson the students came away with.
 They exercised their problem-solving skills in areas like crowd control and flow, pinpointing new markets and developing marketing concepts to attract new attendees, and offering some new sizzle.”
 Gail notes that these are the same problems event and hospitality professionals face, and she was amazed by the students’ professionalism.
 “I was intrigued by the level of ideas each team came up with,” she said.
 “The long-term result of the collaboration will be an army of confident and capable hospitality graduates who will be adding their energies to Florida’s flourishing economy for years to come.”

 Professional Event Management expertise is in growing demand in Florida’s economy.
 “Every semester, this class will be involved with several real-life events,” Askren notes.
 “Stepping out of the classroom and into the event arena is the most important lesson we can give them.
 It’s a billion dollar industry.
 The opportunities are there—and our students will be ready.”

-Clearwater Beach Uncorked will donate a portion of ticket sales to the College of Hospitality &Technology Leadership to help develop academic programs, scholarships, research grants and campus infrastructure.
+Clearwater Beach Uncorked will donate a portion of ticket sales to the College of Hospitality &Tourism Leadership to help develop academic programs, scholarships, research grants and campus infrastructure.